Climate and Average Weather Year Round in Joshua Tree California, United States

-The hot season lasts for 3.4 months, from June 5 to September 18, with an average daily high temperature above 91°F. The hottest day of the year is July 15, with an average high of 99°F and low of 73°F.
+The hot season lasts for 3.4 months, from June 5 to September 18, with an average daily high temperature above 91°F. The hottest month of the year in Joshua Tree is July, with an average high of 99°F and low of 73°F.

-The cool season lasts for 3.2 months, from November 20 to February 26, with an average daily high temperature below 66°F. The coldest day of the year is December 26, with an average low of 35°F and high of 57°F.
+The cool season lasts for 3.2 months, from November 20 to February 26, with an average daily high temperature below 66°F. The coldest month of the year in Joshua Tree is December, with an average low of 36°F and high of 59°F.

 The figure below shows you a compact characterization of the entire year of hourly average temperatures.
 The horizontal axis is the day of the year, the vertical axis is the hour of the day, and the color is the average temperature for that hour and day.

 Average Hourly Temperature in Joshua Tree

 frigid 15°F freezing 32°F very cold 45°F cold 55°F cool 65°F comfortable 75°F warm 85°F hot 95°F sweltering

 In Joshua Tree, the average percentage of the sky covered by clouds experiences significant seasonal variation over the course of the year.